feltcute/ModdingDocsMGD/Doc/Manual/Events/Events.rst

   "Description": "A description of the event",

-When used for `Grimoire`_ card types, it will present the string you provide on the right hand side of in the Grimoire when players are reviewing events and quests for selection.
+When used for a Grimoire `CardType`_, it will present the string you provide on the right hand side of in the Grimoire when players are reviewing events and quests for selection.

 When used for town card types, providing it with the string ``"EnterArea"`` will make it trigger when the player enters that location.